Renai Daikō

 (恋愛代行, Renai Daikō) is a Japanese manga series written by Aka Akasaka and illustrated by Nishizawa 5mm.
-It was serialized in Shueisha's seinen manga manga magazine Weekly Young Jump from April 2023 to June 2024, with its chapters collected in four tankōbon volumes.
+It was serialized in Shueisha's seinen manga magazine Weekly Young Jump from April 2023 to June 2024, with its chapters collected in four tankōbon volumes.

 Publication

 Written by Aka Akasaka and illustrated by Nishizawa 5mm, Renai Daikō was serialized in Shueisha's seinen manga magazine Weekly Young Jump from April 27, 2023, to June 6, 2024.
 The series' chapters were collected in four tankōbon volumes from November 17, 2023, to August 19, 2024.